sis-15/CDC-2025/readme.md

-install python 3.11
+Install python 3.11 and
 run ```pip install -r requirements.txt```

-Steps to run in order:
+Scripts to run in order:
-encode.py
+encode.py,
-train.py
+train.py,
-validate.py
+validate.py,
 draft.py

-run any of the visualizer scripts once the above scripts are ran
+Run any of the visualizer scripts once the above scripts have already been ran

-images are generated in ```data/analysis/```
+Images are generated in ```data/analysis/```